derp-trade/derp-docs/src/app/docs/protocol/value/page.md

 - pricing a position for liquidation,
 - closing a position;

 because it determines the amount of assets that the user can get if they close their position immediately.
+This mechanism is based on **dynamic socialized PnL** used in other derivatives protocols.